OutlierKit Analyze a channel →

 How long has Productive Peter been on YouTube?

-Productive Peter has been active on YouTube for about 2.3 years.
+Productive Peter has been active on YouTube for about 2.4 years, growing to 529.0K subscribers over that time.

 How this analysis was made